US 58 Arterial Management PlanGreensville County/Isle of Wight County/Southampton County/City of Franklin/City of

 The study area is 70.5 miles in length.
 The study area extends from the Hampton Roads construction boundary at the Greenville/Brunswick corporate limits to the eastern termini at the Suffolk Bypass.
 The study area includes several limited-access bypass segments at Courtland, Franklin, Emporia and Suffolk that are considered to be improved and therefore will receive limited analysis as part of the study.

-Traffic and crash data collection have been completed and are being analyzed.
-A site field review will be conducted to identify safety and geometric deficiencies.
-Three public meetings were held in March to inform citizens about the study and to seek citizen feedback regarding issues and concerns along the corridor.
-Upon completion of analysis and public feedback, recommendations will be made on improvements to maintain the existing roadway and if findings warrant a need, consider the corridor for a higher level roadway analysis in a future separate study.
+Traffic and crash data collection have been completed.
+A site field review was conducted to identify safety and geometric deficiencies.
+Three public meetings were held in March 2018 to inform citizens about the study and seek citizen feedback regarding issues and concerns along the corridor.
+VDOT is now presenting recommendations on potential improvements to maintain the existing roadway.